 I had dinner in front of a televison and caught 5 minutes of a Nigerian home video on Africa Magic.
 I do not know what the title is.
 It got me thinking.
+Scene one:

 Village setting.
 Young girl and young boy strolling though the woods/forest.
 He is obviously from the city whilst she is from the village.
 He uses fly words like "baby" and "yeah" walks as though he has great sores under both feet (bouncing) and has a fake American accent.